Wild Palms: Reception

 Mary Harron of the British Independent suggested that viewers "forget about the message, and about what the rhino means.
 Wild Palms should be watched like opera; for its gorgeous images, its emotional set-pieces and its high style."

+In The Times, Stephanie Billen wrote, "Despite over-the-top villains (Angie Dickinson as Harry's sinister mother-in-law), this is intelligent designer sci-fi which wonderfully exploits our technophobia", while David Flusfeder called it a "Gripping futuristic soap".

+The Daily Telegraph was positive about Belushi's work in the lead role, and the technical aspects, but disliked the show's fundamental ethos: "By linking the television moguls of the future with a conspiracy to kidnap children, and with random and brutal arrests on the streets, the scenario spiralled out of control into one of those Big Brother fantasies in which all power is centralised and all evil emanates from a single source.
+There's nothing wrong with Big Brother fantasies per se, but they do need to be developed with a certain intellectual rigour if they are to carry conviction.
+All we got here was paranoia."

-Readers of the British trade weekly Broadcast were much more negative, calling it one of the worst television shows ever exported by the U.S. to the U.K. It placed fourth on their list, exceeded only by Baywatch, The Anna Nicole Show and The Dukes of Hazzard.
+Readers of the British trade weekly Broadcast were even more negative, calling it one of the worst television shows ever exported by the U.S. to the U.K. It placed fourth on their list, exceeded only by Baywatch, The Anna Nicole Show and The Dukes of Hazzard.
 TV Guide also blasted it, offering the interpretation that Oliver Stone was condemning television while covertly lauding cinematic films.